decentraland/old-documentation/_posts/documentation/building-scenes/2018-01-01-installation-guide.md

 set_order: 0
 ---

-To build scenes for Decentraland you will need our CLI tool, it provides compilation, publication and preview commands.
+To build scenes for Decentraland you will need to install the Command Line Interface (CLI).

-Currently, you can only create Typescript scenes using our SDK, this series of documents will guide you thru the basic concepts of our SDK.
+The CLI allows you to compile and preview your scene in an "off-chain" development environment.
+After testing your scene locally, you can use the CLI to upload your content to IPFS, linking it with your LAND.

+**Please note:** Currently, the Decentraland SDK only supports TypeScript.

 The Decentraland CLI is distributed via [npm](https://www.npmjs.com/get-npm?utm_source=house&utm_medium=homepage&utm_campaign=free%20orgs&utm_term=Install%20npm).

+## Basic installation

 You can install the CLI with: